-If I were to ask you whether you feel comfortable networking with people, what would you say?
+If I were to ask you whether you feel comfortable virtually networking with people, what would you say?
 Most people—probably you included—feel out of their depth.
-Networking is definitely one of those skills that needs to be learned through hands-on practice.
-So, with tomorrow’s New Tech Northwest’s Job Fair in mind, here are five tried and true networking tips to help you brush up on this valuable skill.
+Networking, in-person or virtually, is definitely one of those skills that needs to be learned through hands-on practice.
+So, with Thursday’s New Tech Virtual Job Fair in mind, here are five tried and true networking tips to help you brush up on this valuable skill.

 - Meet more people – The goal at any networking event or job fair is to meet as many people as possible.
-If you find a recruiter or hiring manager (or even just an employee of a firm you’re interested in or a cool person), ask for a business card and for permission to stay in touch.
-Plan to spend just a few minutes of quality time with each person you meet, and then politely move on.
-Check out our list of events we think are great and search keywords for topics you’re interested in (i.e. startups, hiking, biking, underwater basket weaving) on Meetup.com to discover new great opportunities to meet great people.
+If you find a recruiter or hiring manager (or even just an employee of a firm you’re interested in or a cool person), ask for their LinkedIn and for permission to stay in touch.
+Plan to spend just a few minutes of quality time in chats with each person you meet, and then politely move on.
+Check out our list of events we think are great and search keywords for topics you’re interested in (i.e. startups, hiking, biking, underwater basket weaving) on Meetup.com to discover new great virtual opportunities to meet great people.

 - Prepare your ‘pitch’ – In the case of a job fair, networking with recruiters is a great opportunity to talk about your skill set and future goals.
-But there isn’t much time!
-So, the best thing to do is to sit down and practice a personal ‘pitch’ before you actually meet any recruiters.
+Thanks to the virtual format of the Job Fair everyone will get time directly with recruiters but you still want to make the most out of it!
+So, the best thing to do is to practice a personal ‘pitch’ before you actually meet any recruiters.
 Research the companies you’d like to talk with to share interest in them and why you’re a beneficial fit for the company.
 Don’t just talk about yourself with them.
 Make it concise and specific to what you’re looking for.

 - Engage – If you don’t find your dream career at a job fair, do you give up?
 No. Show the recruiter that you’re interested and engaged by asking additional questions, like, “What should my next steps be?”
 “How is the outlook for the future?” etc. Even if there aren’t matching positions right now, that doesn’t mean that something won’t open up soon.